andimarek/graphql-analyzer/README.md

     : FieldVertex;
 ```

-`printDependencyGraph` returns all vertices and all edges
+`printDependencyGraph` returns all vertices and all edges for a dependency graph:

 ```typescript
 export interface DependencyEdge {